bakkerthehacker/bramqp/README.md

 If two heartbeats are sent without receiving a heartbeat from the server, then the server is considered unreachable.

-Heartbeats can be send by calling `heartbeat`.
+Heartbeats can be sent by calling `heartbeat`.

 #### handle.heartbeat(callback(error))